ONS-Innovation/github-copilot-usage-dashboard/README.md

 A Streamlit dashboard to display information from the Github Copilot Usage API endpoints.

 ## Disclaimer
-### Early Stage Disclaimer
+### Early Stage & Accessibility Disclaimer

-Please note that the code available in this repository for creating a Dashboard to track GitHub Copilot usage within your organisation is in its {*}early stages of development{*}.
-It may not fully comply with all Civil Service / ONS best practices for software development.
-Currently, it is being used by a *limited number of individuals* within ONS.
+Please note that the code available in this repository for creating a Dashboard to track GitHub Copilot usage within your organisation is in its **early stages of development**.
+It may **not** fully comply with all Civil Service / ONS best practices for software development.
+Currently, it is being used by a **limited number of individuals** within ONS.
+Additionally, due to the limited number of users, this project has **not** been tested for WACG 2.1 compliance nor accessibility.
+Please consider this when using the project.

 ### Purpose of Early Sharing